 Tulsi Gabbard says impeachment of Trump would be 'terribly divisive' for country

-As many of her House Democratic colleagues decided to back the impeachment of President Donald Trump, Democratic Hawaii Rep. Tulsi Gabbard on Tuesday said she doesn't support the move because it would be "terribly divisive" for an "already very divided" United States.
+Stating her position in the impeachment attempt, as many of her House Democratic colleagues decided to back the impeachment of President Donald Trump, the Hawaii Rep. Tulsi Gabbard had said she doesn't support the move because it would be "terribly divisive" for an "already very divided" United States.

 "Look, my position remains the same.
 I think impeachment would be terribly divisive for our already very divided country," Gabbard said in an interview with CNN's Brooke Baldwin.
 "I think Congress needs to exercise oversight over the information that's been leaked.
 I think it's important this transcript is released to Congress so that Congress can do its job."